leesei/leesei.github.io/src/content/post/desktop-apps.md

 [More fun in the terminal with Wezterm! - YouTube](https://www.youtube.com/watch?v=hqP0XdB7VcA) [How I Use Wezterm & Zsh For An Amazing Terminal Setup On My Mac - YouTube](https://www.youtube.com/watch?v=TTgQV21X0SQ)

-[Working directory not preserved when opened from Nemo file manager · Issue #1982 · wez/wezterm](https://github.com/wez/wezterm/issues/1982) use `open-wezterm-here` for shell integrtation
+[Working directory not preserved when opened from Nemo file manager · Issue #1982 · wez/wezterm](https://github.com/wez/wezterm/issues/1982) use `/usr/bin/open-wezterm-here` for shell integrtation

 ### Alacritty